Forensic Geotechnical Engineering and Expert Witness Services

 - Flood Damage — Geotechnical assessment of flood damage to foundations, drainage systems, slopes, walls, and other geotechnical components of buildings and infrastructures, including recommendations for remedial measures

-- Impact Damage — Geotechnical assessment of flood damage to foundations, retaining systems, and other geotechnical components, including recommendations for remedial measures
+- Impact Damage — Geotechnical assessment of impact damage to foundations, retaining systems, and other geotechnical components, including recommendations for remedial measures

 - Retention pond and storm-water management systems